bekk/bekk-christmas/post/talks/engaging-your-audience.md

 #### Be humorous

 Humor has a natural way of keeping people focused during a talk!
+Be spontaneous with your jokes.
 However, be careful not to use it *too much*.
 Also, only use humor if it comes natural to you.

+#### Be personal and open

+There are good reasons for the success of TV shows like Keeping up with the Kardashians, The Osbournes and Paradise hotel; we all love to listen to other's secrets!

+If you are comfortable with it, being personal, open and honest on stage can really engage your audience.
+Especially curious human beings will really get their ears out.

 ### Gestures, body language and pitch of voice

+Lastly, some tips on gestures, body language:

+- Use your hands to emphasize special points in your talk!
+- Make sure to get direct eye contact with your audience
+- Try "preaching" to your audience

+As Trond will talk more about tomorrow, there is also a lot you can do with your pitch of voice during a presentation.
+More on this tomorrow 🚀